-5.5.23.
-Any planning application associated with this site should be subject to a project-level assessment.
-However, it is considered that none of the proposed development sites are inherently incompatible with the ppSPA, given the developments that have already been recently permitted in these areas.
+6.5.24.
+Any planning application associated with these sites should be subject to a project-level assessment as is required by Policy NE2 and Policies E2 and RT6.
+However, it is considered that none of the proposed development sites are inherently incompatible with the ppSPA, given the developments that have already been recently permitted within 400m of the ppSPA.